 Opportunity

-Soft systems offer intrinsically safer and more life-like interactions, however, their conformable structure also makes their characterization difficult and limits the determination of an object’s movement, action and location (so-called 3-dimensional proprioception) which is essential for controllability and operability required for the practical implementation of such innovations.
+Soft systems offer intrinsically safer and more life-like interactions, however, their conformable structure also makes their characterisation difficult and limits the determination of an object’s movement, action, location and the sense of environment (so-called 3-dimensional perception) which is essential for controllability and operability required for the practical implementation of such innovations.

-To overcome this, University of Edinburgh researchers have developed a new 3D-proprioception system that enables real-time, high-accuracy three-dimensional, full-geometry shape reconstruction suitable for use with soft robots and other soft systems.
+To overcome this, University of Edinburgh researchers have developed a new 3D-perception system that enables real-time, high-accuracy three-dimensional, full-geometry shape reconstruction and tactile sensing suitable for use with soft robots and other soft systems.

 Technology

-The Edinburgh technology is underpinned by a new capacitive ‘e-skin’ design in combination with an innovative deep learning methodology.
-Our solution provides real-time (30 fps), high accuracy (mm-scale error), full-geometry shape reconstruction of dense point clouds of 3D-geometries under complex multimodal deformations (i.e. bending, twisting, elongation and their combinations).
-This represents a major advancement over existing approaches for soft robot proprioception that is limited to sparse geometrical inference under one or two prescribed types of deformations.
+The Edinburgh technology is underpinned by a new capacitive ‘e-skin’ design in combination with an innovative deep-learning methodology.
+Our solution provides real-time (30 fps), high accuracy (mm-scale error), and full-geometry shape reconstruction of dense point clouds of 3D-geometries under complex multimodal deformations (i.e. bending, twisting, elongation and their combinations).
+The e-skin can also provide touch recognition from the e-skin signals.
+This represents a major advancement over existing approaches for soft robot perception that is limited to sparse geometrical inference under one or two prescribed types of deformations or only tactile sensing.

 Benefits